Stawa/Vera/README.md

 4. **Code Style**: When contributing code, please follow the existing code style and conventions used in the project.

-Your contributions help to improve GTTS for everyone.
+Your contributions help to improve Vera for everyone.
 Thank you for your support!

+## 📜 License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more details.